 Join us for another installment of The Watering Hole Craft Talk Series.
 The purpose of these programs is to revisit memorable craft talks that were given at the Winter Retreat and to relive them with everyone.

-Tim Seibles's was originally presented at The Watering Hole Winter Retreat in 2019.
+Frank X Walker's was originally presented at The Watering Hole Winter Retreat.

 Location: Virtual